-Biologic drugs, or "biologics," are usually prescribed for moderate to severe psoriasis and psoriatic arthritis that has not responded to other treatments.
-They are given by injection or intravenous (IV) infusion.
+Biologic drugs, or biologics, are typically prescribed for moderate to severe psoriasis and psoriatic arthritis that has not responded to other treatments.
+Biologics are given by injection or intravenous (IV) infusion.
 Read about biologic treatments »

-Systemic medications are prescription drugs that are taken orally or by injection and work throughout the body.
-They are usually used for individuals with moderate to severe psoriasis and psoriatic arthritis.
+Systemic treatments are prescription drugs that are taken orally or by injection and work throughout the body.
+Systemics are typically prescribed for moderate to severe psoriasis and psoriatic arthritis.
 Read about systemic treatments »

-Phototherapy or light therapy, involves exposing the skin to ultraviolet light on a regular basis and under medical supervision.
-Treatments are done in a doctor's office or psoriasis clinic or at home with phototherapy unit.
+Phototherapy or light therapy, involves exposing the skin to ultraviolet light on a regular basis under medical supervision.
+Phototherapy is admiinstered in a doctor's office, psoriasis clinic or at home with a phototherapy unit.
 Read about phototherapy »

-Topical treatments are applied to the skin and are usually the first treatment to try when diagnosed with psoriasis.
+Topical treatments are applied to the skin and are often the first treatment recommended to a newly diagnosed person.
 Topicals can be purchased over the counter or by prescription.
 Read about topical treatments »